-Alternative 3 would be protective of human health and the environment through education of site risks and because it removes the direct contact pathway between potential receptors and MEC on the ground surface and from the subsurface in areas of the MRS most likely to be accessed by receptors.
-This alternative is effective in both the short- and long-term because it reduces the potential for human receptors to encounter MEC at the MRS. The completion of the removal action on the ground surface would result in a significant reduction of MEC hazards; however, potential MEC would remain in the subsurface outside of the clearance footprint.
-The clearances are implementable using conventional surface and subsurface clearance techniques.
-The detection and identification of anomalies attributable to MEC will be performed by specialists (geophysicists) experienced in the detection of buried munitions.
-These specialists will conduct DGM using a specialized metal detector that records the locations of buried metallic items and interpret the data to identify locations of subsurface MEC.
-In areas where DGM cannot be conducted, UXO technicians will use handheld metal detectors to determine the presence of underground metallic anomalies.
-Suspect UXO will be removed and disposed of on-site using demolition procedures.
+The LUCs and 100 percent surface clearance alternative would be protective of human health and the environment through education of site risks and because it removes the direct contact pathway between potential receptors and MEC on the ground surface.
+This alternative is effective in both the short- and long-term because it reduces the potential for human receptors to encounter MEC at the MRS. The completion of the removal action on the ground surface would result in a significant reduction of MEC hazards; however, potential MEC would remain in the subsurface.
+The surface clearance is implementable using conventional surface clearance techniques and LUCs require no specialized equipment or personnel.
+UXO technicians will use handheld metal detectors to determine the presence of metallic anomalies and suspect UXO will be removed and disposed of on-site using demolition procedures.
 All MD will be inspected, certified, and shipped offsite for disposal.
 The MEC removal will be conducted by trained UXO technicians.
-Implementation of this alternative is problematic due to the high level of potential environmental disturbance and substantial vegetation removal required to complete a surface clearance over the entire MRS. The MRS is on public property, making the implementation and enforcement of LUCs feasible.
+Implementation of this alternative is problematic due to the high level of potential environmental disturbance and substantial vegetation removal required to complete a surface clearance over the entire MRS. The MRS is on public property, making the implementation of LUCs feasible.

 Due to limitations in detection technology and because 100 percent coverage will not be possible in all areas of the MRS, it is possible that some munitions may be missed.
-As part of Alternative 3, an educational awareness program will be conducted as described under Alternative 2 in Section 9.1.2.
+As part of Alternative 4, an educational awareness program will be conducted as described under Alternative 2 in Section 9.1.2.

-9.3.4 Alternative 4: 100 Percent Surface and Subsurface Clearance (Unlimited Use/Unrestricted Exposure)
+9.3.5 Alternative 5: 100 Percent Surface and Subsurface Clearance (Unlimited Use/Unrestricted Exposure)

-Alternative 4 is similar to Alternative 3 for the Eastern Range Area B MRS, except a subsurface clearance would be conducted over the entire MRS (100 percent) (with the exception of under existing structure, roads, buildings, paved areas, etc.) in conjunction with the surface removal allowing unlimited use and unrestricted exposure for the property.
+Alternative 5 is similar to Alternative 4 for the Eastern Range Area C MRS, except a subsurface clearance would be conducted over the entire MRS (100 percent) (with the exception of under existing structure, roads, buildings, paved areas, etc.) in conjunction with the surface removal allowing unlimited use and unrestricted exposure for the property.
 The subsurface clearance will be completed to a specified depth.
 Based on munitions finds and current and anticipated future land use Alternative 4 provides for MEC to be removed from the subsurface to a depth of 24 inches bgs.